al-x1000/Alxis99/README.md

 - 🔭 I’m currently working on [Portfolio](https://ah1.fr).

-- 🐍 I’m currently learning Python.
+- 🐍 I’m currently learning the DevOps philosophy.

 - 👨‍💻 All of my projects are available  [here](https://github.com/Alxis99).